buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

 - npx create-react-app <"project name here">
 - npm start -for run the code.

-- Webpack & Webpack dev server
+- Webpack & Webpack dev server.
-- Babel : taranspile JSX to JS
+- Babel : taranspile JSX to JS.
-- Webpack : packing of files like JS, Images, CSS into a bundle
+- Webpack : packing of files like JS, Images, CSS into a bundle.
-- Webpack dev server : For running on server on a local host
+- Webpack dev server : For running on server on a local host.

 - npm run build => creates a build folder with all file like js and all.